 Every Saturday: Raspberry Pi Club and SACK (Science Alive Club for Kids) – ask for details

-Until February 2015 The Colour of Country exhibition: The Great War – documented by personal evidence – alongside abstract art by Ken Pammen
+Current Exhibitions: The Colour of Country explores The Great War – documented by personal evidence – alongside abstract art by Ken Pammen

 Tweets by @ScienceAliveUK

-- you can simply come and enjoy yourself at the Time Machine gallery or at Harlow Museum
+- visit & enjoy the Time Machine gallery or Harlow Museum

-- you can spread the word about what we do
+- spread the word about what we do

-- you can help us with our work as a volunteer
+- help us with our work as a volunteer

-- you can donate funds to help us through PayPal – see below
+- donate funds to help us through PayPal – see below